PS 297 - Introduction to Environmental Politics & Policy

 - Annual Review of Resource Economics

 Search Web of Science (which includes the social sciences and humanities) and limit to review articles.
-There are two ways to do this:
+To do this:

 The above search box is searching the following databases which you can also search individually: